token

 Bases: TokenSampler

-Samples individual tokens directly from the log-normalized logw_next
+Samples individual tokens directly from the log-normalized logw_next function

 of a potential.